EXCLUSIVE-Infra funds circle Vodafone for $16 bln Vantage Towers deal -sources

 The offers are for a majority stake in Vantage Towers, the source said, adding that Vodafone was studying the proposals and had not taken any decision.

-Shares in Vantage Towers were up 11.4% at 9.26 GMT after gaining 5% in early trade following the Reuters report on takeover interest.

-Vodafone shares were up 1.4%, outperforming their peers in the telecom sector which was broadly flat.
+Vodafone shares were up 1.4%, outperforming their peers in the telecoms sector which was broadly flat.

-Vodafone, which listed Vantage Towers in Frankfurt last year and still owns 81% of the business, has been reluctant to engage in talks with financial investors as it seeks to clinch an industry merger for Vantage with either Deutsche Telekom's DTEGn.DE towers unit DFMG or Orange's ORAN.PA Totem, two separate sources said, cautioning no deal was imminent.
+Vodafone, which listed Vantage Towers in Frankfurt in March 2021 and still owns 81% of the business, has been reluctant to engage in talks with financial investors as it seeks to clinch an industry merger for Vantage with either Deutsche Telekom's DTEGn.DE towers unit DFMG or Orange's ORAN.PA Totem, two separate sources said, cautioning no deal was imminent.

 Vodafone, Orange and Brookfield declined to comment while GIP was not immediately available for comment.